-"person concerned" means a natural or legal person who is referred to in a report as a person to whom the relevant wrongdoing is attributed or with whom that person is associated
+"person concerned" means a natural or legal person who is referred to in a report as a person to whom the relevant wrongdoing is attributed or with whom that person is associated.
+Such persons also have certain protections under the Protected Disclosures Act.

-"reporting person" means a worker who makes a report in accordance with the Act
+"reporting person" means a worker who makes a report in accordance with the Act.